-The most common theme of all the questions that we receive from our payroll clients here at Stewardship is that of workplace pension requirements.
+The most common of all the questions that we receive from our payroll clients at Stewardship is that of workplace pension requirements.
 This area continues to be a major headache for employers as they seek to remain compliant and avoid penalties and costly errors.
 Who needs to be enrolled?
 How much should we contribute?
 Should our employees contribute?
 Can we use our employee’s private pension?
-Do we complete the declaration of compliance if no one has been enrolled?
-Let’s look at each area in turn.
+Do we complete the declaration of compliance if no-one has been enrolled?
+Let’s look at each area in turn…

 Who needs to be enrolled?

-Everyone who earns over the threshold of £10,000 per year (£833.33 per month).
-No exceptions.
-It is not enough for your employee to tell you that they don’t want to be in your pension scheme – as a UK employer you are required to enrol them and they must physically opt out if they do not wish to be a part of it.
+Everyone who earns over the threshold of £833.33 per month (£10,000 per year), unless they are under age 22 or over the State Retirement Age.
+It is not enough for your employee to tell you that they don’t want to be in your pension scheme – you are required to enrol them, and they must physically opt-out if they do not wish to be a part of it.

 Anyone who earns below the threshold and chooses to opt in to your pension scheme.
 You must write to them advising them of their right to join.
-If they earn less than £512 per month (the LEL for 2019/20), then you do not have to make employer contributions for them if you do not wish to do so.
+If they earn less than £520 per month (the Lower Earnings Limit [LEL] for 2021/22), then you do not have to make employer contributions for them if you do not wish to do so.

 There is a difference between how much we should contribute and how much we must contribute.
 Where finances allow, many of our employers choose to be more generous than the statutory minimums.
-However, in order to remain compliant, the employer contribution must be at least 3% of qualifying earnings (i.e. gross earnings less the LEL of £512).
+However, in order to remain compliant, the employer contribution must be at least 3% of qualifying earnings (gross earnings less the LEL of £520).

 Should our employees contribute?